15 Categorization

 We will use the mutate() function to create a new column called control_type.
 We’ve used mutate before, but this time we will fill in values in the new column based on other data inside each row. case_when() allows us to create a test (or a number of tests) and then mark the new value based on the answer.
 Once new data has been written the function evaluates the next row, so we write the most specific rules first.

 I usually approach this by thinking of the logic first, then writing some code, then testing it.
-Sometimes my logic is faulty and I have to try again, which is why we test the results.
+Sometimes my logic is faulty and I have to try again, which is why I always test the results.
 Know this could go on for many cycles.

 Here is the basic logic: